Robust Classification via a Single Diffusion Model: Methodology

 \section{Methodology}

-In this section, we present our \textbf{Robust Diffusion Classifier (RDC)}, a robust (generative) classifier constructed from a pre-trained diffusion model.
-We first provide an overview of diffusion models in \cref{sec:3-1}, then present how to convert a (class-conditional) diffusion model into a classifier in \cref{sec:3-2} with a robustness analysis considering the optimal setting in \cref{sec:3-2-1}, and finally detail the likelihood maximization and variance reduction techniques to further improve the robustness and efficiency in \cref{sec:pre-optimization} and \cref{sec:time_reduction}, respectively.
+In this section, we present our \textbf{Robust Diffusion Classifier (RDC)}, a generative classifier constructed from a pre-trained diffusion model.
+We first provide an overview of diffusion models in \cref{sec:3-1}, then present how to convert a (class-conditional) diffusion model into a diffusion classifier in \cref{sec:3-2} with a robustness analysis considering the optimal setting in \cref{sec:3-2-1}, and finally detail the likelihood maximization and time complexity reduction techniques to further improve the robustness and efficiency in \cref{sec:pre-optimization} and \cref{sec:time_reduction}, respectively.
 Fig.~\ref{fig:illustration} illustrates our approach.